brainbows/brainbows.github.io/index.md

 ## Overview

-The StudyBuddy app is meant to be an app to encourage studying in groups as opposed to studying alone.
+The BrainBows app is meant to be an app to encourage studying in groups as opposed to studying alone.
 While there is nothing wrong with solo study, studying with a partner or in a group can improve material retention and overall boost the mood of a study session.

 ### Team Contract